Proliferative Vascular Disease

 Successful therapy is based on the principles of Selective Photothermolysis (Anderson and Parrish, Science 1983) which requires:

-• Wavelength that is preferentially absorbed by the desired target structure
+• WAVELENGHT that is preferentially absorbed by the desired target structure

 The wide variety of challenging vascular lesions requires better data on the underlying vascular pathology for better treatment